peterhinch/micropython-nano-gui/README.md

 # 2. Files and Dependencies

 Firmware should be V1.13 or later.
-At the time of writing the Pi Pico was new: firmware should be from a daily build or >=V1.15 when it arrives.
+On the Pi Pico firmware should be V1.15 or later.

 Installation comprises copying the `gui` and `drivers` directories, with their contents, plus a hardware configuration file, to the target.
 The directory